dotnetdave/ECv1/README.md

 ---

-## License
+# License

-This protocol and its reference implementations are provided under the **ECv1 Protocol License (ECv1-PL v1.0)**.
-Free to use, distribute, and implement with proper attribution.
+This protocol and its reference implementations are provided under the **ECv1 Protocol Business Source License (BUSL-1.1)**.

+* **Non-commercial use** is permitted immediately.
+* **Commercial use** is permitted after **May 19, 2028**, or with written permission from ConnexAI Inc.
+* You must retain attribution and reference to the official schema at [https://spec.connexai.com/v1](https://spec.connexai.com/v1).

-> "EC v1 Protocol developed by ConnexAI Inc., licensed under ECv1-PL v1.0."
+> "EC v1 Protocol developed by ConnexAI Inc., licensed under BUSL-1.1."

----
+For full license details, see [LICENSE.txt](LICENSE.txt).

+For commercial licensing inquiries, contact: [dave@connexai.com](mailto:dave@connexai.com).

 ## Contributing